Visit in February 2024

 images/atonobi_community2.jpg

-Nana Tawiah (right of me) is the caretaker, and lives next to the borehole.
-His wife Salina and sons Simon (19) and daughter Diana (17) are also pictured.
+NT (right of me) is the caretaker, and lives next to the borehole.
+His wife S and sons S (19) and daughter D (17) are also pictured.
 We had discussion about the water pricing.
-Nana Tawiah favours a fixed price of 20 cedis/month/household and has tried to implement this (some have paid, some not), while Kwasi favours the more usual system of a price per container.
+NT favours a fixed price of 20 cedis/month/household and has tried to implement this (some have paid, some not), while Kwasi favours the more usual system of a price per container.
 One issue is that some farmers that don’t live in the community would also like to use the borehole.

 images/atonobi_mtg2_1.jpg